Learning Algorithms in the Limit: Learning from Time-Bound Observations.

 In the following universal learning theorem, the $q$-ECTT allows us to translate the abstract computational models of $\M_\D$ into concrete TM representations.
 Furthermore, time-bound observations serve a similar role to that of restricting the complexity class of the target function as in our IOO-learning results.

-\begin{restatable}[Universal Learning with TBOs]{theorem}{clock} Assuming the $q$-ECTT (\ref{ass:q-ECTT}) holds, for an enumerable set $\D$, there exists an algorithm for learning the class of general recursive functions $G_\D$ from time-bound observations of arbitrary computational models and input sources.
+\begin{restatable}[Universal TBO-Learning]{theorem}{clock} Assuming the $q$-ECTT (\ref{ass:q-ECTT}) holds, for an enumerable set $\D$, there exists an algorithm for learning the class of general recursive functions $G_\D$ from time-bound observations of arbitrary computational models and input sources.
 Formally, there exists an algorithm solving the $(\M_\D, \atb)$--LP. \end{restatable}

 The proof of \Cref{thm:clock}, deferred to \Cref{app:clock}, mimics the learning-by-enumeration technique we developed for input-output learning.
 Again, the learner $\L$ which solves the $(\M_\D, \atb)$--LP returns a consistent min-state model and requires super-exponential runtime to converge.
 Now, even if the $q$-ECTT fails empirically, we can still prove that the model class of Turing machines $\T$ is learnable in the limit from time-bound observations.
 This corollary follows by replacing the encoding $\varphi$ with the identity function and setting $q(c, n) = n$ in the proof of \Cref{thm:clock}.